Filippo Romano

 Filippo Romano (born 7 July 2005) is an Italian professional tennis player.
-He has a career-high ATP singles ranking of world No. 561 achieved on 18 August 2025 and a doubles ranking of No. 174 achieved on 17 November 2025.
+He has a career-high ATP singles ranking of No. 298 and a career-high doubles ranking of No. 165, both achieved on 15 June 2026.

+Romano plays mostly on the ATP Challenger Tour, where he has won two titles in doubles.

 Career

 Romano made his ATP main draw debut at the 2025 Italian Open, receiving a wildcard into the doubles main draw with Mattia Bellucci.

+He qualified for the main draw and reached the quarterfinals at the 2026 Birmingham Open.
+He also qualified for the 2026 Ilkley Open.